High Temp Resin is designed for functional prototyping in high heat applications. Understand the technical specifications and best uses.

 High Temp is available in 25, 50, and 100 micron layer heights for both the Form 1+ and the Form 2.
 Reserve the 25 micron setting only for small objects, the size of a piece of jewelry or smaller.
 The only difference between 25 and 50 is a slightly smoother surface finish - otherwise the print quality will remain the same.

 Observe the clarity of the silicone layer and replace the resin tank more often when printing with High Temp Resin.
 Prints with High Temp Resin require more laser power.
 Especially when printing at 25 microns, keep the prints small and move parts around the Build Platform.

 Avoid printing High Temp on the Build Platform, due to adhesion issues that could occur between the part and the Build Platform; always print High Temp parts with supports.
 When printing very large or very heavy objects, increase the support touchpoint size or density, otherwise the piece may separate from its supports.

 The finishing process for parts printed in High Temp varies slightly from the post-print steps for Formlabs Standard Resins.
 High Temp cannot be rinsed for more than 10 minutes in isopropyl alcohol (IPA), or the part will absorb IPA.
-If the part is not dried thoroughly it will crack during UV treatment.
+If the part is not dried thoroughly it will crack with exposure to light and heat during post-curing.
 To finish a High Temp part:

 - Remove the Build Platform from the machine.